scheids1/PUI2017_rls672/HW9_rls672/README.md

 **Assignment 2**

-I started working on Assignment 2 with Julian & Juan (getting API, etc).
+I started working on Assignment 2 with Julian & Juan (getting API, making some of the dataframes, etc).

+For the rest of the assignment, I mostly worked independently (with help from Goolge & StackOverflow).